 Oh and don’t forget your dress-ups for the parade!
 Items of ‘period’ costume to be brought and left in your car to be changed into before the grand parade 12pm on the Saturday.

-Tuesday 26th Feb.
-First riding day. – Up the Nevis Valley Road to the old Ski Hut, right onto Welcome Rock trails – a fantastic single track following old water races – beautiful riding, relatively flat, then meet back up with the Nevis Valley Road and a long gentle down hill all the way to Ben Nevis Station.
+Tuesday 26th .
+First riding day. – Start with a good climb up the Nevis Valley Road to the old Ski Hut, right onto Welcome Rock trails – a fantastic single track following old water races – beautiful riding, relatively flat, then meet back up with the Nevis Valley Road and a long gentle down hill all the way to Ben Nevis Station.
 Longest day at about 45km.
 Only a couple of hills.

 Questions specific to this trail?
 Ask The Boss – Andyinnz@gmail.com